-The generation of user requests within the simulation framework is presented in this section.
-We define the requests of the users by means of stochastic processes that describe the number of bikes rented and returned at each station during the day.
-In particular, let $X_{i}^+(t)$ and $X_{i}^-(t)$ be stochastic processes that represent the number of bikes rentaled and returned at station $i$ at time $t$, respectectively.
-We call {\em scenario} a realization $\{(x_i^+(t), x_i^-(t))| i\in V'\}$ of the stochastic processes $X_{i}^+(t)$ and $X_{i}^-(t)$ describing the number of bikes returned and rented at station $i$, generated by sampling.
-Processes $X_{i}^+(t)$ and $X_{i}^-(t)$ have been assumed to be inhomogeneous Poisson processes.
-That is, for each station $i$, the rate of returns and rentals is described by rate $\lambda_{i}^+(t)$ and $\lambda_{i}^-(t)$, respectively.
-This allows to represent the peaks of requests happening during the day.
+We model the requests of the users by means of stochastic processes that describe the number of requests of rentals from and returns to each station during the day.
+Let $X_{i}^+(t)$ and $X_{i}^-(t)$ be stochastic processes that represent the number of requests of rentals from and returns to station $i$ up to time $t$, respectively.
+We call {\em scenario} a realization $\{(x_i^+(t), x_i^-(t))| i\in V'\}$ of the stochastic processes $X_{i}^+(t)$ and $X_{i}^-(t)$, respectively, generated by sampling.
+Processes $X_{i}^+(t)$ and $X_{i}^-(t)$ have been assumed to be non-homogeneous Poisson processes.
+That is, for each station $i$, the rate of returns and rentals is described by rate $\lambda_{i}^+(t)$ and $\lambda_{i}^-(t)$, respectively, which we will assume to be non-negative stepwise constant functions.
+This allows to represent the variation of the rate of requests during the day.

-\subsection{Dynamic bike relocation problem}
+For each scenario, the operational decisions taken by the system (and actions to be implemented by the fleet) are determined by solving a Dynamic Bike Relocation Problem (DBRP), which is discussed in Section \ref{sec:algo}.
+The performance of the system is reported as the average of the results over the set of scenarios.
+The decision-maker can use the simulation framework to test the performance of the service with different settings and to evaluate their impact on the performance of the service.

+\subsection{Dynamic Bike Relocation Problem}

-In this section, the dynamic bike relocation problem is defined to represent the operational decisions of the company within the simulation framework.
-Specifically, the policy defining the reoptimization epochs, the information available in each epoch, and the decisions to be taken in each epoch are first described.
-Then, the optimization algorithm defined to plan the operations is described.
+In this section, the DBRP is defined to model the operational decisions of the company within the simulation framework.
+The policy defining the reoptimization epochs, the information available at each epoch, and the decisions to be taken in each epoch are first described.
+Then, the optimization algorithm used for the relocation operations is presented.

-\paragraph{Reoptimization policy}
+\paragraph{Reoptimization policy.}

 The simulation framework uses a dynamic reoptimization strategy.
-Reoptimization epochs are defined as follows.
+Reoptimization epochs are the following: